 This seems to be a problem post-pandemic and a lot of readers reached out to me regarding this issue.
 If you are not able to find appointment slots for Italy for your preferred dates, then the only other option is to book Schengen visa slots through other countries that are not so crowded with visa applications like Luxembourg or Poland.
 Since you are applying for a Schengen visa, you could still enjoy visiting any part of the Schengen region.
 However, you need to “tweak” your itinerary to show that you are spending the maximum number of days in the country you are applying for the visa from or flying to the country (ideally both).

 How to Schedule an Appointment with VFS

 This will take you to the Appointment Login Page.
 Register yourself as a new user and fill in the details if you are using this service for the first time.
-Else, log in with your credentials.
+Otherwise, log in with your credentials.

 This takes you to the Appointments page where you have options to schedule an appointment, reschedule an existing appointment, or cancel an appointment.

-For scheduling a new appointment, go to Schedule Appointment menu, and choose your closest VFS center from the drop-down, and fill in other details as well.
+For scheduling a new appointment, go to the Schedule Appointment menu, and choose your closest VFS center from the drop-down, and fill in other details as well.

 Click Continue which will take you to the Applicant List Page.